j-min/DallEval/README.md

 Please see [./retrieval](./retrieval/) for our image-text alignment evaluation with CLIP-based R-precision.

+Please see [./captioning](./captioning/) for our image-text alignment evaluation with VL-T5 captioning.

 # Social Bias

 <img src="./assets/bias_experiment_flow.png" alt="bias exp image" width="500"/>